Category: Recreation and Popular Culture

 The INTOWN CLUB, 1375 Euclid Ave., a private invitational ladies' luncheon club that meets for relaxation, fellowship, and enjoyment of the arts, was incorporated on 1 Nov.
 1927.
 Mrs. John S. Sherwin was the president when the club officially opened on 20 Jan.
 1928 in clubrooms located at 3400 Euclid Ave.

-ITALIAN HALL was one of the first buildings in Cleveland to house a theater.
-Built in the early 1830s on Water (now W. 9th) St., it was one of the few brick buildings in Cleveland, with 3 stories and a theater on the top floor.
-During the 1830s Italian Hall was the most fashionable theater in Cleveland, the stopping place for famous stars.
-It was the first theater in Cleveland to feature raked seats.
+ITALIAN HALL was located in one of the earliest Cleveland structures to be built out of brick, and among the first to house a theater.
+Built in the early 1830s on Water (now W. 9th) St., the theater occupied a converted attic space on the structure’s top floor.
+It also was the first theater in the city to feature raked (sloped floor) seats.

 JACKSON JR, BENJAMIN CLARENCE BULL MOOSE (22 April 1919 - 31 July 1989), was a prominent African-American blues singer and saxophone player whose musical career boomed in the 1940’s.